browserengineering/book/book/animations.md

 [^not-really]: Actually, even the current code is not correct now that we have transforms.
 Since a transform animation moves content around, overlap depends on where it moved to during the animation.
-Thus animations can cause overlap to appear and disappear during execution.
+Thus animations can cause overlap to come and go during execution.
 I conveniently chose a demo that starts out overlapping and remains so throughout, but if it didn't, our browser would not correctly notice when overlap starts happening during the animation.
 I've left solving this to an exercise.